ofydd/threeJSTest/README.md

 # threeJSTest
 Playing around with three.js

-should be run with npx vite.
+should be run with npx serve.